 - 1. System operations in foreign currencies shall generally be directed at countering disorderly market conditions, provided that market exchange rates for the U.S. dollar reflect actions and behavior consistent with IMF Article IV, Section 1. - 2.
-To achieve this end the System shall: - A. Undertake spot and forward purchases and sales of foreign exchange. - B. Maintain reciprocal currency ("swap") arrangements with selected foreign central banks. - C. Cooperate in other respects with central banks of other countries and with international monetary institutions. - 3.
-Transactions may also be undertaken: - A. To adjust System balances in light of probable future needs for currencies.
+To achieve this end the System shall: - A. Undertake spot and forward purchases and sales of foreign exchange. - B. Maintain reciprocal currency arrangements with foreign central banks in accordance with the Authorization for Foreign Currency Operations. - C. Maintain standing dollar liquidity swap arrangements with foreign banks in accordance with the Authorization for Foreign Currency Operations. - D. Maintain standing foreign currency liquidity swap arrangements with foreign banks in accordance with the Authorization for Foreign Currency Operations. - E. Cooperate in other respects with cen-

-- B. To provide means for meeting System and Treasury commitments in particular currencies, and to facilitate operations of the Exchange Stabilization Fund. - C. For such other purposes as may be expressly authorized by the Committee. - 4.
+- tral banks of other countries and with international monetary institutions. - 3.
+Transactions may also be undertaken: - A. To adjust System balances in light of probable future needs for currencies. - B. To provide means for meeting System and Treasury commitments in particular currencies, and to facilitate operations of the Exchange Stabilization Fund. - C. For such other purposes as may be expressly authorized by the Committee. - 4.
 System foreign currency operations shall be conducted: - A. In close and continuous consultation and cooperation with the United States Treasury; - B. In cooperation, as appropriate, with foreign monetary authorities; and - C. In a manner consistent with the obligations of the United States in the International Monetary Fund regarding exchange arrangements under IMF Article IV.